-Grade Grade Point Grade Definitions A+ 4.3 Excellent An Excellent grade is awarded for performance that provides evidence of a superior level of attainment of the relevant course A 4.0 learning outcomes, demonstrating the attributes of a good A- 3.7 grade plus (as applicable): comprehensive mastery of theoretical knowledge and the ability to fully integrate theory with practice skills to present and evaluate information for planning and investigative purposes appreciation of the implications of major socio-political, cultural and economic issues demonstrate a strong sense of responsibility, civic values, innovativeness and creativity in both group and independent work most answers correct in assessments B+ B 3.3 Good A Good grade is awarded for performance that provides evidence of a high level of attainment of the relevant course B- 2.7 learning outcomes, demonstrating the attributes of a fair grade plus (as applicable): solid understanding of theoretical knowledge and the ability to synthesise good command of skills of presenting and evaluating information for planning and investigative purposes sound understanding of major socio-political, cultural and economic issues sense of responsibility in both group and independent work many answers correct and some incorrect in assessments
+Grade Grade Point Grade Definitions A+ A A- 4.3 4.0 3.7 Excellent An Excellent grade is awarded for performance that provides evidence of a superior level of attainment of the relevant course learning outcomes, demonstrating the attributes of a good grade plus (as applicable): comprehensive mastery of theoretical knowledge and practical skills, and the ability to fully integrate theory with practice skills to present and evaluate information for planning and investigative purposes systematic ability to evaluate critically the appropriateness of different approaches to solving problems in the field of study and to propose solution appreciation of the implications of major socio-political, cultural and economic issues demonstrate a strong sense of responsibility, civic values, innovativeness and creativity in both group and independent work most answers correct in assessments B+ B B- 3.3 3.0 2.7 Good A Good grade is awarded for performance that provides evidence of a high level of attainment of the relevant course learning outcomes, demonstrating the attributes of a fair grade plus (as applicable): solid understanding of theoretical knowledge and practical skills and the ability to synthesise good command of skills of presenting and evaluating information for planning and investigative purposes general ability to evaluate the appropriateness of different approaches to solving problems in the field of study and to propose solution sound understanding of major sociopolitical, cultural and economic issues sense of responsibility in both group and independent work many answers correct and some incorrect in assessments

-C 2.2 Esin A Fair and do in assent of for a sufarrance that are still a said and C+ 2.3 Fair A Fair grade is awarded for performance that provides evidence С 2.0 of a satisfactory level of attainment of the relevant course 4.5 learning outcomes, demonstrating (as applicable): C- 1.7 knowledge, understanding and application of fundamental theories in the field of study command of basic skills of presenting and evaluating information for planning and investigative purposes basic understanding of major socio-political, cultural and economic issues a commitment to ethical practice appropriate to the discipline a combination of correct and incorrect answers in assessments D 1.0 Marginal A Marginal grade is given for performance that provides evidence for a barely adequate level of attainment of the relevant course learning outcomes to enable the student to progress without repeating the course F 0.0 Inadequate An Inadequate grade is given for performance that does not provide any evidence of attainment of the relevant course learning outcomes.
-P (for P-F course only) Pass A Pass grade is given for performance that provides sufficient evidence of attainment of the relevant course learning outcomes.
+C+ C C- 2.3 2.0 1.7 Fair A Fair grade is awarded for performance that provides evidence of a satisfactory level attainment of the relevant course learning outcomes, demonstrating (as applicable): knowledge, understanding and application of fundamental theories and skills in the field of study command of basic skills of presenting and evaluating information for planning and investigative purposes ability to identify the pros and cons of an idea or a solution basic understanding of major sociopolitical, cultural and economic issues commitment to code of ethics a combination of correct and incorrect answers in assessments D 1.0 Marginal A Marginal grade is given for performance that provides evidence for a barely adequate level attainment of the relevant course learning outcomes to enable the student to progress without repeating the course F 0.0 Inadequate An Inadequate grade is given for performance that does not provide any evidence of attainment of the relevant course learning outcomes.
+P (for P-F course only Pass A Pass grade is given for performance that provides sufficient evidence of attainment of the relevant course learning outcomes.